MKstarFromSwitch/arch-conf-scripts/README.md

 Do NOT run on any other Linux distro!

 ⚠️ WARNING: The helper script will directly download and execute scripts from this repo.
-DO NOT use if your network is facing attacks such as DDoS (Distribution Denial-of-Service) or any other attacks!
+DO NOT use if your network is facing attacks such as DDoS (Distribution Denial-of-Service), MITM (man-in-the-middle), or any other attacks!

 ### How to run this script
 First, install curl: